arjun-rao/bombSquadShmup/Process/Readme.md

 In this first commit, we made a simple SHMUP game by starting from the Breakout project, and modifying things on that project to make it work like a SHMUP, where we have enemies that shoot, and a player that can move and shoot enemies.

+## 10.07.2020

+So far I've got the basic enemy spawning, shooting and gameplay working.
+The enemies are currently moving in the direction of the player, and the player's animations are working for walking, standing.
+While play testing, I realised that the game currently is not as challenging, as the bomb squad takes care of defusing and the player only needs to shoot.
+So I plan on changing this so that the player has to do everything - defusing the bomb, shooting enemies, healing themselves, etc. Another idea I want to try is introduce a barrier in the form of a vehicle or the like that helps the player get some time to defuse without worrying about getting shot.
+What would be interesting is to have the player repair this barrier if it gets damaged over time by taking in bullets.